franknoirot/franknoirot.github.io/_posts/2018-11-01-scrubbable-shapes.md

 Next, let's control a rectangle with two scrubbers.

-_insert scrubbable rectangle_
+_//insert scrubbable rectangle_

 Because this is built up in a modular way, we can now tweak **an arbitrary number of variables on a 2D graphic!**

-// insert front of desk outline with scrubbable variables
+_// insert front of desk outline with scrubbable variables_

 This UI has a bit more going on behind the scenes.
 Before the annotation renders, it first determines how much space it has to unfold. if there's no room for a full brace and variable name, it collapses to a small pin with `fx` inside to show this dimension is scrubbable.
 Let me know if it's intuitive to use!

 One more piece makes this a viable first step for my custom furniture tool.
 Three tabs labelled _Top, Front, & Side_ allow me to get at least a good proxy representation of the 3D piece, and the variable scrubbing affects dimensions between the different panes.

-_insert three pane furniture scrubber_
+_//insert three pane furniture scrubber_